I’m From the FAA and I’m Here to Help You!

 My title statement almost sounds like the beginning of a bad joke, but in this case, it’s true.
 Pilot training is increasing to the point that the FAA is seeking to make Designated Pilot Examiner’s more readily available for those who need to take a Practical Exam (checkride).
 In my part of the country, it sometimes takes as long as six or seven weeks to be scheduled for a checkride with an examiner.
 Now, It looks like help is on the way!

-Effective April 1, 2019, The FAA has expanded my designation as a sport pilot Examiner to include examining authority for private pilot, commercial pilot, and the instrument rating.
-I have also been approved to perform Practical Tests for the multiengine rating, flight Instructor certification, and ATP certification, and these functions will be available in the coming months.
+Effective April 1, 2019, The FAA expanded my designation as a sport pilot Examiner to include examining authority for private pilot, commercial pilot, instrument rating, and CFI certification.
+I have also been approved to perform Practical Tests for the multiengine rating, and ATP certification, but I am not exercising these authorizations.

-The sport pilot rules came alive in August 2004, and in February of the next year, I became the 10th person in the U.S. to be authorized to administer sport pilot checkrides.
+The sport pilot rules came alive in August 2004, and in February of the next year, I became the 10th person in the U.S. to be authorized to administer sport pilot checkrides under the supervision of the FAA Special Examiner Branch (AFS 610).
 This could lead to the question of, “how does testing sport pilots qualify me to perform all of these other examinations?”

 The answer to this question is that administering these other practical tests is not new to me.
-Years ago I was designated by the FAA to perform all of these additional checkrides and I performed more than 1,000 of them before I joined the training department at Trans World Airlines.
-The airline discouraged extracurricular aviation duties as a sideline, so I discontinued performing as an FAA Designated Flight Examiner (I did continue flight instructing and never got caught).
+Years ago I was designated by the FAA to perform all of these additional checkrides and I performed about 1,000 of them before I joined the training department at Trans World Airlines.
+The airline discouraged extracurricular aviation activities by management personnel, so I discontinued performing as an FAA Designated Flight Examiner (I did continue flight instructing and never got caught).

 After I left the airline and moved to Oklahoma to open my FBO at Cushing Regional Airport, my attempts to revive my previously held examining authority to include more certificates and ratings did not bring a positive response.
-However, the FAA Principal Operations Inspector (POI) that I now report to for my Sport Pilot examining authority recently asked if I would be interested in expanding my examining authority to help reduce the shortfall of pilot examiners.
-I responded with a resounding…YES!
+However, the FAA head-shed recently recognized that the lack of designated examiners was causing a “checkride crunch,” and AFS 610 was advised that they could allow their special examiners to move into other examining classifications if they were qualified.
+I was qualified, so here I am!

 About Designated Examiners